Home Medical Malpractice Spinal Epidural Abscess

 • Sanitize the incision site

-• Clean their tools
+• Sanitize their equipment and surgical tools

 • Wipe down the operation room